Wisconsin Supreme Court declines to hear Trump campaign challenge to election results

 Hagedorn wrote that he had determined the court should decline to take the case so the Trump campaign could “promptly exercise” its right to seek action in a lower court.

-In a statement, Trump campaign lawyer James Troupis said the campaign planned “immediately” to file in circuit court and that the campaign expects “to be back in front of the Supreme Court very soon.”
+In a statement, Trump campaign lawyer James Troupis said that the campaign planned “immediately” to file in circuit court and that the campaign expects “to be back in front of the Supreme Court very soon.”

 Trump’s campaign had argued the matter was of such pressing and urgent concern that it should be considered immediately by the high court.
 In the petition, it argued that more than 220,000 ballots cast in the state’s two most Democratic counties were improperly accepted by election officials and should be thrown out.